-As of September 30, 2024, the Company has several ongoing clinical studies in various clinical trial stages.
-Its most significant contracts relate to agreements with CROs for clinical trials and preclinical studies and CDMOs for manufacturing which the Company enters into in the normal course of business.
-The contracts with CROs and CDMOs are generally cancellable, with notice, at the Company's option.
+As of March 31, 2024, the Company has several ongoing clinical studies in various clinical trial stages.
+Its most significant contracts relate to agreements with CROs for clinical trials and preclinical studies and contract development and manufacturing organizations ("CMOs"), which the Company enters into in the normal course of business.
+The contracts with CROs and CMOs are generally cancellable, with notice, at the Company's option.